Joseph A. Lombardo

 - Causing serious bodily injury.

 The extent of the victim’s injuries play a crucial role in separating these two levels of charges.
 “Bodily injury” simply means illness, pain, or short-term impairment, whereas “serious bodily injury” means a “substantial risk of death,” “serious, permanent disfigurement,” or long-term impairment.

-As the name suggests, these charges refer to assault involving a vehicle, whether that be an automobile or a boat.
+As the name suggests, these charges refer to an assault involving a vehicle, whether that be an automobile or a boat.
 Depending on the severity of the injuries to the victim, this crime can be classed and penalized as a fourth, third, or second degree crime.
 If the alleged crime takes place in a school zone, the penalties can increase; however it is not a valid defense to be “unaware that the prohibited conduct took place while on or within 1,000 feet of… school property or while driving through a school crossing.”

 The Personal Injury Trial attorneys of Lombardo Law Group, LLC have recovered 10s of Millions for accident victims over their careers